asantos00/website/content/blog/getting-started-with-deno/puppeteer-with-deno.md

 This article (and code) was written by me and my friend [Felipe Schmitt](https://twitter.com/schmittfelipe), a declared *puppeteer* fan which is always ready to explore new pieces of technology.

 We'd like to hear what you think about it!
-If you have any questions, make sure you it us on Twitter or LinkedIn.
+If you have any questions or suggestions, make sure you hit us on Twitter or LinkedIn.
 I'll leave the links below.

 Felipe: [Twitter](https://twitter.com/schmittfelipe) | [LinkedIn](https://www.linkedin.com/in/felipeschmitt/)